3 Building Blocks for Continuous Improvement ft. LEGO

-On the 9th of October 2019, acting as the event's chair, Peter Evans, LEGO’s Director of Continuous Improvement in Business Service Operations will lead a round table to discuss how your business can face up to cultire, improvement and technology at OPEX & Business Transformation Europe in Amsterdam, Netherlands.
+On the 9th of October 2019, as the event's chair, Peter Evans, LEGO’s Director of Continuous Improvement in Business Service Operations led a round table to discuss how your business can face up to cultire, improvement and technology at OPEX Europe in Amsterdam, Netherlands.
 In a recent content piece, we share essential insights from Peter’s 28-years of experience in the change sphere and his personal building blocks for continuous improvement.
 Here's a snapshot of what the change expert revealed:

 For Peter, change occurs at the level of the individual.
 When transforming the way a business works, change leader must ensure that impacted employees share a mutual and accurate understanding of the end vision and goal.
 Establishing a formal forum of communication invites an open discussion of what the improvements are, how they’re happening and why and can be of significant benefit in motivating individuals who are adverse to disruption.

 When improving processes, intelligent automation is an attractive but costly option.
 As discovered by LEGO, existing systems and software can be adapted to improve the necessary processes without the additional investment.
 Always take the time to assess the potential of that which is already in place.

 Regardless of whether you do or do not decide to introduce new technology, data plays an integral role in measuring the process of an improvement initiative.
 Encouraging employees to identify and measure key performance metrics is a great way to keep track of how an initiative is going and build a company-wide improvement mind set.